dalesnail/crow/README.md

 _(Pretend the bat is a crow)_

-Crow manages configuring and organizing files - Mostly .dot files
+_Crow manages files - Mostly .dot files - It is best used in suppliment to 📦gnustow_
----

 ![Demo](demo-crow.gif)